Kyriosity/read-write/readme+/dev/README.md

 ### Persons, roles, or tasks?

+## Subtasks of design

+To keep the design thinking (not necessarily implemented in every step)

 ## Worth of coding

 Let's first formulate what the coding is and what different to dev.